mohamadfh/publishit/README.md

 #### machine learning methods for anomaly detection

 Performance is key for our system because we need to handle many ratings quickly.
 Complex methods like machine learning are accurate but slow and resource-heavy.
 So despite their high accuracy, we did not use them.

+#### give user's ratings weights based on their previous activity

+this was actually a great solution but it's implementation complexity is beyond the scope of this project.